adityaagre/Mini-GPT-Attention-is-all-you-need/README.md

 ## Sample generated scene:

-[Cut to later  Joey and Phoebe are pissed on Chandler  Joshua Ross  Well they learned each page dinosaurs land  Now she asked me to work Emily with   processor hesitantly   Like  The notices Chandler and Monica start laughing
+[Cut to later  Joey and Phoebe are pissed on Chandler

 Ross  Im sorry  it's youre a friend if I that crying is what I got now in the world where I win [Scene  Chandlers Office Building and Phoebe are serving for Rachel while Rachel is preparing and safety to come up by Rachel right in   She puts her so he starts on his face and pushes Chandler away her off  then tries to check her the tape  in the duck
 Rachel  Okay  Phoebe  where do I do  There her from house  race it comes for this whole building  There she could be too